To trigger data exports through the REST API, you’ll need:

 The data presented here is based on our own internal testing.
-The actual duration and impact of data export on your own environment will likely differ depending on your infrastructure, configuration, and load.
+The actual duration and impact of a data export on your own environment will likely differ depending on:

-Our tests were conducted on a single node Data Center instance in AWS:
+Our tests were conducted on Data Center instances in AWS:

 Access the data pipeline

-To access the data pipeline go to > Data pipeline > General Configuration.
+To access the data pipeline select> Data pipeline.

 Schedule regular exports